karrick/gologs/README.md

     log.Admin("WARNING: config threshold too low; using default %d: %d < %d", default, value, threshold)
 ```

-When a logger is in User mode, only User events are logged.
-When a
+When a logger has been configured for User mode, only User events are
-logger is in Admin mode, only Admin and User events are logged.
-When a
+logged.
+When a logger has been configured for Admin mode, only Admin
+and User events are logged.
+When a logger has been configured for Dev
-logger is in Dev move, all Dev, Admin, and User events are logged.
+move, all Dev, Admin, and User events are logged.

 Note the logger mode for a newly created Logger is User, which I feel
 is in keeping with the UNIX philosophy to _Avoid unnecessary